 Black Friday is not limited to a single day, as many retailers extend promotions through the weekend and into Cyber Monday, another major online shopping event.
 Let’s review ideas and tactics to make your holiday marketing campaigns shine.

-A successful Black Friday marketing strategy hinges on strategic planning, understanding customer behavior, and leveraging various marketing channels to maximize sales and brand visibility during this annual retail extravaganza.
+Successful Black Friday campaigns hinges on strategic planning, understanding customer behavior, and leveraging various marketing channels to maximize sales and brand visibility during this annual retail extravaganza.

 How do you stand out from others and convert shoppers into customers?